 c.
 Appropriate arrangement exception.
 Title 5, United States Code, section 7106(b)(3) applies only if the proposal is intended to ameliorate the adverse effects of the exercise of a management right.
 Where such is the intent of the proposal, the Authority applies a balancing test in which it weighs the extent to which the proposal ameliorates the expected adverse effects against the extent to which it interferes with the management right and determines whether or not the specific proposal "excessively" interferes with management rights.
-If the interference is "excessive," the proposal isn't an "appropriate arrangement" and therefore is nonnegotiable.
-If otherwise, the proposal is a negotiable appropriate arrangement, even though it interferes with management's rights.
+If the interference is "excessive," the proposal is a negotiable appropriate arrangement, even though it interferes with management's rights.
 To qualify as an "arrangement" to which it would be proper to apply the excessive interference balancing test, the proposal has to be "tailored" so that it applies only to those Employees who would be adversely affected by the proposed management decision.